 -Forgetting to practice using equipment before departure

 Don’t make a mistake of not putting up the tent a few times in your backward or learning how the new stove works.
 To avoid disappointment in the far woods, it’s crucial that you try out our camping gear while still at home.
+Do read our list of the top camping gadgets for more options.

 Make sure that everything works and is kept well.
 Avoid relying on instructions which can easily get lost at crucial moments when you need them most.
 Learning how something works on site is not a splendid idea.
 It makes you look like a beginner camper.